 - Contact with the Nicaraguan Consul General in Toronto

-- In Nicaragua and meeting Peter Tacon [pronounced: tay-son]
+- Arriving in Nicaragua and meeting Peter Tacon [pronounced: tay-son]

 - The war isn’t quite over; tensions remain